emil-mossberg/nuxt3-product-catalog/README.md

 PLP - Done SSR on initial load, if click 'load more' then it is client side PDP - Done SSR
 All search functionality - DONE client

+## Service worker strategy

+App uses workbox-build it precaches css, js and html by default